Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 Overall, don't assume potential guy friends are thinking about your relationship the same way you are

 All this is to say, try to make guy friends, but don't assume they're on the same page as you.
-Some women have felt burned by their supposed guy buddies because they felt a certain way about the relationship, and unconsciously figured he must think the same way.
-For example, she have been eager to make some male friends, and met two guys at a party and had a fun conversation with them.
+Some women have felt burned by their supposed guy buddies because they felt a certain way about the relationship, and unconsciously figured he must think the same.
+For example, she may have been eager to make some male friends, and met two men at a party and had a fun conversation with them.
 She then thought, "Sweet!
 These guys are awesome.
-I've just made two new male friends!"
-She's then caught off guard when each guy asks her out over the next few days.
+I've just made two new buddies!"
+She's then caught off guard when each of them asks her out over the next few days.
 Or a woman may know a guy and unconsciously think, "I like him as a friend, but I'd never date him.
 He's not my type at all.
 It's so blatantly obvious I'd never go for him, and that we'd only work as friends, that surely he feels the same way."
 The fact is he may totally believe he has a shot and is planning to make a move soon.
 Again, the idea isn't to be distrustful of men, just to have it on your radar that their thoughts about you may be in another place.

 The question of whether male-female friendships are worth it if you have to take some measures to keep them on an even keel